leventea/hkk-scraper/README.md

 npm start > output.json
 ```

-The script prints out the results to STDOUT, this should be piped into a file.
+The results are printed to STDOUT, which should be piped into a file.
 Logging is done on STDERR, to avoid interfering with the resulting JSON.

 ## Result Structure

-This is mostly identical to the results returned by their backend, but in a single JSON object.
+This is mostly identical to the results returned by the backend, but in a single JSON object.
 The constants object is fetched from the `/cardConstants` endpoint.
-The cards are fetched year-by-year then flattened into a single array.
+The cards are fetched year-by-year, then flattened into a single array.

 ```ts
 type Result = {